Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Direction Sense: Understanding directions and positions

-🚀 Direction Sense is a fundamental concept that helps us understand how to navigate and describe positions and directions in our environment.
+🚀 Direction Sense is a fundamental concept that helps us understand how to navigate and describe positions and movements in our environment.
 It's like having a mental compass that guides us in knowing where we are and where we need to go.
-In India, this can be as simple as finding your way to the local market or understanding which way to turn when your school bus takes a new route.
-Let's explore this concept in detail.
+In India, this concept is particularly useful when giving directions to someone, finding your way in a new city, or even understanding maps.
+The four main directions are North, South, East, and West.
+Additionally, there are four intermediate directions: North-East, North-West, South-East, and South-West.
+Understanding these directions helps us in various real-life situations, such as locating a shop in a market or finding the shortest route to school.

 Examples💡